 - Neural Mobility is how well your nerves ‘slide’ or move in your body.
 We all know that our joints and muscles move and stretch but our nerves also have to be able to move freely.
 When they don’t, this itself can cause pain and restricted flexibility.
 Reduced neural mobility may not be local to your calf, it could be originating from a more central source (your back/spine).
 Your Physio would be able to identify whether you have reduced neural mobility and advise on the best exercises to improve neural mobility.
 It may be that some manual therapy would help too.

 - Gait Retraining can have a massive impact on recovery and prevention of calf pain.
 Your running technique and style can improve your efficiency of your running and reduce demands on the structures involved in running.
-Here at goPhysio we offer a specialist Running Rehab service, where a biomechanical and video running analysis is carried out to guide any beneficial changes to your running technique.
+Here at goPhysio we offer specialist exercise rehabilitation where a biomechanical and video running analysis is carried out to guide any beneficial changes to your running technique.
 Small adjustments to technique can often have a massive impact on your running.

 The trap many runners fall into when they get calf pain is to stop running, rest completely until their pain is gone and then go straight back to their normal running routine.
 Then they’re frustrated when the pain comes back again and they repeat the cycle.
 When you pick up an injury, particularly an overuse injury like calf pain, it is crucial to identify and address the cause to prevent the potential long term cycle of injury.